colbybanbury/EstuaryGame/Banbury_Clark_Irons_Lab9/lab9_activity.md

     **Staged**

     ```
+    names.txt
+    Files with changes that will be committed at next `git commit` command
     ```

     **Unstaged**

     ```
+    movies.txt
+    Changed files that are being tracked by the repository, but will not be committed at next commit
     ```

     **Untracked**

     ```
+    foods.txt
+    Files not being tracked by the repository
     ```

 1. If you run `git commit` what changes will be committed (***DON’T DO IT***)?

     ```
+    Only the changes to names.txt
     ```

 2. What command do you run to stage changes?

     ```
+    `git add`
     ```

 3. What command do you run to unstage changes?

     ```
+    `git reset HEAD <file>`
     ```

 Run the following commands: